-I see the WRT54G many times at the swap meet or yard sales and can pick them up cheap usually for two or three dollars.
+I see the WRT54G many times at the swap meet or yard sales and can pick them up cheaply, usually for two or three dollars.
 So why am I trying to debrick it when they can be found so cheaply?
-Mainly to see if I could do it, back in the day when the WRT54G was relatively expensive it would have made more since.
-Also I see in the near future to be seeing more of these routers as people upgrade to wireless N. which means I am sure I will brick more of them.
+Mainly to see if I could do it; back in the day, when the WRT54G was relatively expensive, it would have made more sense.
+Also, I see the near future to seeing more of these routers as people upgrade to wireless N., which means I am sure I will brick more of them.

 Here are links to the things I used to debrick the Linksys WRT54G

 I bought a JTAG Cable on eBay.
 You can also build you own.

 Have you ever bricked a router or have experience using DD-WRT and the Linksys WRT54G please leave a comment.